AdobeDocs/commerce-merchant-services.en/help/express-checkout/onboarding.md

 1. In the _Service Settings_ section, provide all details required to enable the extension.
 1. Set _Payment Action_ as:

    - Authorize: Do not capture transaction automatically upon authorization.
    - Authorize and Capture: Capture transaction automatically upon authorization.

+For more information on the Adobe Commerce standard checkout options, refer to the [checkout](https://docs.magento.com/user-guide/configuration/sales/checkout.html) topic.

 ## Enable live express checkout